A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

-For an encryption system using a highly secure Pseudo-Random Function $F$ (or block cipher algorithm) with the ECBC mode of operation, when the maximum number of files encrypted by a single key is $Q^\ast$, the basic security strength guarantee is $\mathrm{log}_{2}\frac{1}{\epsilon_\mathrm{max}}$ (unit: bits).
-By introducing ideal (QKD) keys and performing $k$ uniform key rotations, for a moderate value of $k$, an approximate security level improvement of
+For an encryption system using a highly secure PRF $F$ (or block cipher algorithm) with the ECBC-MAC mode, when the maximum number of files encrypted by a single QKD-key is $Q^\ast$, the basic security strength guarantee is $\log_{2}\frac{1}{\epsilon_\mathrm{max}}$ (unit: bits).
+By introducing ideal (QKD) keys and performing $k$ uniform QKD-key renewals, for a moderate value of $k$, an approximate security strength improvement of

 bits can be achieved.